saurabbh14/Multilevel_1D-TDSE/README.md

 # Multi-level 1D TDSE solver
-There are several techniques to solve time-dependent Schrödinger equation (TDSE).
-Here, we have a one-dimensional TDSE solver employing split-operator method, one of the efficient spectral methods.
-The split-operator method is made efficient due the accessiblity of the fast fourier transform algorithms.
-In this package we use Fast Fourier Transform in the west (FFTW3) package.
-Below we discuss the general installation and capabilities of our package.
+There are several techniques to solve the time-dependent Schrödinger equation (TDSE).
+Here, we have a one-dimensional TDSE solver employing the split-operator method, one of the efficient spectral methods.
+The split-operator method is made efficient due to the accessibility of the fast Fourier transform algorithms.
+In this package, we use Fast Fourier Transform in the west (FFTW3) package.
+Below, we discuss the general installation and capabilities of our package.

 ## Installation
 ### System requirements and dependencies
-This package has only been tested on Linux systems (Ubuntu/debian).
+This package has only been tested on Linux systems (Ubuntu/Debian).
 The distribution for Mac and Windows is being worked on.

 1. Nix package manager
 2. git (optional)